behreajj/AseThreshold/README.md

 If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond ASCII, such as 'é' (e acute) or 'ö' (o umlaut).

 A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
-The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name
+The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.

+The script edits [cel](https://aseprite.org/docs/cel) images in place.
+It allows you to target the `"ACTIVE"` [frame](https://aseprite.org/docs/animation/) or [layer](https://aseprite.org/docs/layers), `"ALL"` frames or layers, or those within a [timeline](https://aseprite.org/docs/timeline) `"RANGE"`.
+The timeline must be visible for the [range](https://aseprite.org/docs/range) target to work.
+The script excludes locked and hidden layers, reference layers and tile map layers.
+It ignores [group](https://aseprite.org/docs/layer-group/) layers within a range.
+It seeks out children layers for the active and all targets.

+The script only works for sprites in RGB [color mode](https://aseprite.org/docs/color-mode).
+To convert an RGB color to a grayscale value, the script offers the following formulae:

+* `"AVERAGE"`: (r + g + b) / 3
+* `"LUMINANCE"`: (r * 30 + g * 59 + b * 11) / 100
+* `"MAX"`: max(r, g, b)
+* `"MID_RANGE"`: (max(r, g, b) + min(r, g, b)) / 2

+The average algorithm is used to calculate the intensity in the HSI color representation.
+Maximum is the algorithm used for the value in HSV.
+Mid-range is for the lightness in HSL.
+See the Wikipedia entry on [HSL and HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) for more.
+The luminance calculation, a weighted average, is based on CSS and SVG [blending modes](https://www.w3.org/TR/compositing-1/#blendingnonseparable).

 ## Acknowledgments & References